Football: Cayman U23s can’t handle Spice Boys

 Cayman saw plenty of chances throughout the match but could not capitalize in the first of the three games in the Group C opener.

 “I thought we played really well, I thought our effort was outstanding,” said Head Coach Ben Pugh.
 “I thought we were the better team, but I think a harsh lesson is if you don’t take your chances, unfortunately, you give yourselves an uphill battle.
 They had two shots on target, Albertini (Holness) made a good save for one, and the other one they scored.
-We had five or six really good chances and we didn’t take the.
+We had five or six really good chances and we didn’t take the chances.
 Unfortunately, that’s football.”

 After a back and forth first half, a second-half Grenada counterattack in the 54th minute caught Cayman on their heels as midfielder Leon Braveboy found striker Saydrel Lewis on pace.
 The Spice Boys captain back-heeled a pass onto the foot of a trailing Daren Modoo who fired home past Cayman keeper Albertini Holness for the winner.